Apna Dal (Kamerawadi): Under Anupriya Patel

 In October 2009, Dr. Sone Lal Patel died in a car crash only twenty days after his elder daughter Anupriya Patel Singh married Ashish Singh, an aspiring politician.
 His widow, Krishna Patel, took charge of the party as party president and carried its work forward.
 During these years, her elder daughter Anupriya Patel Singh and son-in-law Ashish Singh have also worked for the party and, according to family and party sources, they have made strong efforts to take charge of the party, which has been resisted by Krishna Singh and other family members.

 In the 2012 Uttar Pradesh assembly elections, the party tasted electoral success when Anupriya Patel Singh, elder daughter of the party's founder, won the assembly election seat from Rohaniya constituency near Varanasi.
 The party had tied up for this election with other smaller groups such as the Peace Party of India, a local Muslim-oriented party.

 Two years later, the party found it opportune to abandon its Muslim electoral partners and seek an alliance with the Bhartiya Janata Party, which was clearly on the upswing in the state.
 On 25 March 2014, the Apna Dal became part of the National Democratic Alliance and announced its electoral arrangement: it would contest two seats (Mirzapur and Pratapgarh) as part of the NDA, and would extend support to the BJP in all other constituencies in Uttar Pradesh.
 Thanks to this alliance, Apna Dal won both of the above seats in the 2014 general elections handsomely.
 While Harivansh Singh won from Pratapgarh, Anupriya Patel Singh won from Mirzapur.
 At the same time, Rakesh Kumar Verma of the Apna Dal won the by-election to the Vishwanathganj assembly constituency seat which was held along with the parliamentary election.
-For a party which had never before won a seat in parliament, and hardly any seats in the state assembly, the success which it achieved due to alliance with the BJP was mind-boggling.
+For a party that had never before won a seat in parliament, and hardly any seats in the state assembly, the success which it achieved due to its alliance with the BJP was mind-boggling.